![]() |

 More likely, Sidi handed off most of the money collected to his relatives already established in the US.
 Perhaps with the rationale that they were 'the poor' and therefore worthy of the donations from wealthy Americans.

-When he died, His Holiness required multiple days of care in the ICU of Marin General Hospital.
+As he lay dying , Sidi required multiple days of care in the ICU of Marin General Hospital.
 I'm sure such care was well in the neighborhood of six figures.
 (I visited him personally there.
-Although he was comatose at that point.
+Although he was comatose at that point0.

 I'm quite sure none of his followers saw fit to pick up the tab for his care.
 Just as I'm sure he paid no taxes on the income he received from his followers.
 But Allah knows best.